Reviews You Can Rely On

 Not exactly sensitive

 The Saucony Peregrine 15 rides like your forever favorite road running shoe, making it a top choice for runners seeking familiar comfort on the trails.
 Its multidirectional lug traction and updated cushioning make it a reliable and affordable choice for runners.
-The redesigned Peregrine offers well-rounded comfort, making it an awesome choice for runners who intend to spend extra time on the trails.
+The redesigned Peregrine offers well-rounded comfort, making it an awesome choice for new runners and those who intend to spend extra time on the trails.
 The Peregrine demonstrates a strong value and is a reliable trail shoe.

 SPECIFICATIONS